ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_renderer-function-vue.md

 |          ]
 |      }
 |  }
-|  //...other properties & methods
+|  //...
 |}
 |&lt;/script>
 </snippet>
 </framework-specific-section>

 <framework-specific-section frameworks="vue">
-|It is also possible to write a JavaScript-based cell renderer function - refer to the [docs here](../../javascript-data-grid/component-cell-renderer/#cell-renderer-function) for more information
+|It is also possible to write a JavaScript-based Cell Component - refer to the [docs here](../../javascript-data-grid/component-cell-renderer/#cell-renderer-function) for more information
 </framework-specific-section>